 Manufacturing has undergone a dramatic change in the last several decades.
+It’s now facing it’s biggest challenge – the growing skills gap.
 Automation plays a critical role in production, which means that many tasks that have been historically managed by skilled workers are now being done by machines.

 Fortunately, workers have not been fully replaced by automated systems.
 Trained, educated employees are as important as they have ever been to the manufacturing industry, even as their roles change.
 But they should find new ways to add value, and continually develop expertise that cannot be relegated to machines.